 The complete programme can be found at the bottom of this page.
-Minor changes may be made until the start of the programme.
-Updated versions of the programme will be uploaded continously.

 In addition to its focus on essential legal features of the maritime business sector, the curriculum introduces students to key features of doing business in Norway.
 Students will also be introduced to the Nordic Arbitration Model which is a recognised and often preferred model for solving disputes internationally.

 In 2018, the curriculum included the following subjects:

 - Doing business in Norway - an introduction.

 - The Maritime Business Sector - Essential features

 - Offshore Contracts and Shipbuilding Contracts